ShujiaHuang/cmdbtools/README.md

 ## Tutorial

-The CMDB variant browser allows authorized access to its data through an Genomics API and **cmdbtools** is a command line tool for CMDB.
+CMDB variant browser allows authorized access its data through an Genomics API and **cmdbtools** is a convenient command line tools for this purpose.

 ## Installation

-You can just install the development version from github for this moment, by running:
+You can install the development version from github for this moment, by running:

 ```bash
 pip install git+git://github.com/ShujiaHuang/cmdbtools.git#egg=cmdbtools